DhwaniSondhi/Spring-Lectures-JavaBrains/README.md

 # Spring Lectures
-This repository consists of lectures learned using [JavaBrains](https://javabrains.io/).
+This repository consists of lectures learned from [JavaBrains](https://javabrains.io/).

 ### Prerequites
 - Java 8